 Ohio State welcomed Houston St. Pius X four-star quarterback Grant Gunnell to campus for a two-day unofficial visit last week that left both him and his father blown away by what the Buckeyes had to offer.

 “He loved every single thing about the visit,” a source close to Gunnell told Eleven Warriors.

-The 6-foot-6, 212-pound Gunnell spent time with head coach Urban Meyer, offensive coordinator and quarterbacks coach Ryan Day and director of player development Mark Pantoni, and most of the conversation had nothing to do with football.
+The 6-foot-6, 212-pound Gunnell spent time with head coach Urban Meyer, offensive coordinator and quarterbacks coach Ryan Day and director of player personnel Mark Pantoni, and most of the conversation had nothing to do with football.

 “They talked about his game and how he would fit, but they didn’t just talk Xs and Os,” the source said.
 “They really just talked about professional development.”

 Gunnell, who is considered the second-best pro-style quarterback and No. 53 prospect overall in the Class of 2019, has all of the tools to be an elite prospect.
 After all, he threw for 4,936 yards and 61 touchdowns while leading the Panthers to the state championship game last season.
 It’s obvious he’ll succeed under center at whichever school he chooses.
 But Gunnell also wants to attend business school for sports marketing or finance and be set up for life after football.